dustinpfister/blog_posts/_posts/nodejs-process-exit.md

 layout: post
 categories: node.js
 id: 521
-updated: 2021-03-18 13:52:11
+updated: 2021-03-18 13:54:58
-version: 1.6
+version: 1.7
 ---

 So there is the question of how to make a [node process exit](https://nodejs.org/api/process.html#process_process_exit_code) when it does not do so normally, and also how to go about setting some events that will fire when the process exits.
 In this post I will be going over the process exit method and well as exit codes, exit events, and other related topics that mainly have to do with the use of the [process global](/2018/02/11/nodejs-process/).

 When a process exits it often does so with an exit code.
 When using the main process.exit method it is possible to pass a code to let any additian scripts that might make use of what I am making know if the script exited as exspect with a code of zero, or if some kind of error happend with a code of one or higher.
+It is also possible to define some event handers that will fire when this process.exit method is called, or if for whatever the reason the process exits.

 <!-- more -->